 The lower figure in the ranges given should cover the cost of renting a room in a shared flat.
 It might be a realistic budget for students or remote workers focused on cutting costs where possible and living cheaply whilst still trying to enjoy a relatively active social life.

 The higher figure should cover the cost of one person renting a private apartment or studio and a slightly higher standard of living.
-However everybody’s idea of a ‘normal lifestyle’ is different and there are always ways to spend more money.
+However everybody’s idea of a ‘normal lifestyle’ is different and there are always ways to spend more money!
 If you’re looking for a top of the range apartment in a good area, whilst regularly eating and drinking out, you can expect to spend significantly more than even the upper figure.

 We have used Portuguese living cost data from Numbeo as a guide when forming the estimations.
-You may also need to factor in the cost of health or travel cover insurance which will depend on your age/circumstances.
+You may also need to factor in the cost of health or travel insurance which will depend on your age/circumstances.

 What are the Cheapest Cities to Live in Portugal?